01Forensic Science Degrees—An Overview

 Entomology is the study of insects.
 As with anthropology, the volume of forensics work is slight, but entomologists have special expertise that can provide valuable help to detectives and investigators when they're trying to determine crucial information about murder cases.

-By studying the type of insects in an area, forensic entomologists can discover whether a body had been disposed of or stored in a particular location, or how long a corpse has been dead.
+By studying the type of insects in an area, forensic entomologists can discover whether a body had been disposed of or stored in a particular location, or how long it's been since the victim died.

 A degree in entomology will allow you to obtain a research or teaching position, and you can hone your expertise to provide consulting work in forensics on the side.
 As with anthropology and psychology, you'll most likely need an advanced degree, such as a doctorate.